 If you want to visit the Great Barrier Reef, the best place to start your journey is Cairns.
 This is the preferred jump-off point for most tourists because there are plenty of sights and activities within Cairns itself.

 Planning a trip to the Great Barrier Reef?
-Here are some guidelines to help you make the most of your time:
+Here are some guidelines and insider travel tips to help you make the most of your time:

-- The best times to visit the Great Barrier Reef is during the months of late March to early June.
+- The best time to visit the Great Barrier Reef is during the months of late March to early June.

 - It is BIG!
 You won’t be able to cover the 132,000+ square miles that it encompasses.
-Hence, you need to plan your itinerary on the activities you wish to do (snorkeling, swimming or diving) or the attractions you want to explore.
+Hence, you need to plan your itinerary based on the activities you wish to do (snorkeling, swimming, or diving) or the attractions you want to explore.